Year of the Novel

 Throughout, Emily will use examples from classic and contemporary fiction and from students’ work-in-progress to explore the topics covered, and guest speakers will share their insights to further expand your understanding of how published writers do what they do.

-At the end of the year, we’ll celebrate your accomplishments with a celebration at which friends, family, other writers and industry insiders can hear you read from your novel.
+At the end of the year, we’ll celebrate your accomplishments by throwing a party at which friends, family, other writers and industry insiders can hear you read from your novel.

 To benefit from this course, you should be working on a novel.
 You can contact us with any questions before enrolling.